 Unfortunately, lingering fears have prompted many parents to become overprotective.
 Sometimes, the diagnosis of an innocent murmur noticeably alters personality development — unnecessarily.
 Parents’ anxiety can undermine a child’s self-image and self-confidence.
 If your son has a functional murmur, he can enter adolescence full of energy, activity, and enthusiasm.
 There is no reason to hold back at all!

 Parents often ask me if a functional murmur will go away.
 I usually reply that since it is a normal noise, arising from a normal heart, it doesn’t really matter if it disappears or not.
 In point of fact, though, functional murmurs often do go away.
 This too shall pass.

-Today I went to a funeral.
 The great man I began to describe in the first paragraph, Marvin Auerbach, M.D., was the quintessential pediatric cardiologist and pediatrician.
 His generosity and courage were an inspiration to many — so many that a standing-room-only crowd came to honor him.
 His confident assertions banished the fears of many parents whose children had functional murmurs.
 His expertise guided many parents whose children had something more serious.

 When I first came to this community, Marv pulled me aside.
 “Alan,” he said, “you need to write.”
 He encouraged and inspired me.
 If it weren’t for him, I probably wouldn’t be writing to you today.

 Sign up now for a delightful weekly email with insights for the whole family.